nguyenpham/Banksia/README.md

 There are two json files come with the project as an example.

-When working, the app may display some information into screen as well as saving into some log files (depends on tournament's json file):
+When working, the app may display some information into screen as well as saving into some log files (controlled by tournament's json file 2):
 - results
 - engine input / output log
 - game pgn file